pupil-labs/pupil/docs/dependencies-macos.md

 ### Install Python Libraries

-We recommend using a virtual environment with a valid installation of Python 3.6 or higher.
+We recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) for running Pupil.

 ```sh
 # Upgrade pip to latest version.
 This is necessary for some dependencies.